wp-plugins/csv-2-post/readme.txt

     * Screen file csv2post_tab4_install.php and csv2post_tab5_install.php deleted.
 Entries in menu array also removed.
 These screens were not yet in use and will not be in use for many weeks.
     * New columns added to Data Import Job tables. csv2post_cat1 through to csv2post_cat5.
 These are for category splitting i.e. we will split a single column of categories into multiple columns.
 This way the user can use all category tools that expect multiple columns.
     * Excerpt function now requires $my_post object and returns it
+    * CSS menu class renamed to csv2post_cssmenu and the CSS itself moved to admin.css rather than the menu function itself
+    * pear folder and contents deleted, fgetcsv() is now in use

 = 6.9.4 =
 * From The Developers
     * Released 26th March 2013